CUTTING EDGE GRANT

 The Cutting Edge Grant is supported in part by Global Rescue, the world’s leading provider of integrated travel risk and evacuation memberships.
 CEG recipients are additionally awarded a one-year, full Global Rescue Membership—an upgrade to the standard AAC rescue coverage.
 Upgraded benefits include: $500,000 of rescue evacuation; repatriation back to the US; deployed Global Rescue Personnel; and more—a service intended to help AAC members climb hard and return home safely.

 The application period for the Cutting Edge Grant is open from October 1st through November 30th, each year.
-Applications must be submitted via the online portal no later than 11:59pm MST on November 30th.
-Recipients are notified in the month of January.
-See below for the online application link.
+Applications must be submitted via the online application no later than 11:59pm MST on November 30th.
+Both recipients and non-recipients are notified after the selection committee has made their final award choices.

 Proposals will be evaluated upon: